 In the opposite scenario, dopamine may be involved in addictive behaviours leading to, what has been described as “an attitude of compulsive perseverance”.
 If dopamine production is excessive and somewhat unregulated, people can find themselves feeling out of control in seeking thrilling stimulation – anything that will create more dopamine to sustain their heightened state.
-This might show up as sky-diving, drug taking, aggression, or a host of other behaviours.
+This might show up as sky-diving, drug-taking, aggression, or a host of other behaviours.
 Dopamine is a critical but often overlooked component of health, happiness and energy.

 What are your personal practices for having an abundance of energy and vitality?

 I have a morning ritual that I don’t compromise.
 I also schedule my downtime and prioritize it.
 That usually involves a gentle walk in nature.
-I know that I cannot best serve others and my mission if I don’t ensure my battery is charged.
+I know that I cannot best serve others and my mission if I don’t insure my battery is charged.
 A form of restorative yoga called Stillness Through Movement is absolute bliss for me and I feel completely revitalized after doing it.
-I know people think the word gratitude gets overused but I am truly grateful for life itself plus everything I have in my life – such a clean water and fresh air.
+I know people think the word gratitude gets overused but I am truly grateful for life itself plus everything I have in my life – such as clean water and fresh air.
 An attitude of gratitude can be very energizing – as is having a clear purpose.

 Where is the best place to start when making a health or wellness change?

 All of the knowledge about creating a healthy lifestyle does little good until it leads to a change in daily behaviour, a change to what you do consistently.
-Research and my experience from working with people to support their health has shown me that when an individual connects the better decisions they make with improvements in their daily energy, they are more likely to make them a new habit.
+Research and my experience from working with people to support their health have shown me that when an individual connects the better decisions they make with improvements in their daily energy, they are more likely to make them a new habit.
 Connecting their choices with better daily energy does more for people than anything they might learn about poor choices increasing their risk for major diseases.
 It’s a huge reason why all of my health information is framed in the positive – it’s about what you can experience, what life can be like if you make these changes, rather than threats of what may happen if you don’t change

 What are your top 5 tips for having more energy?